UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

       >>> import matplotlib

-- When work is done, decativate the environment with
+- When work is done, deactivate the environment with

 .. code-block:: console